nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![SalesUpdateCommandScreenshot](images/SalesUpdateCommandScreenshot.png)

-Figure x.
+Figure 3.
 A screenshot showing the outcome of an `s-update` command

 #### 1.2 Listing the number of drinks sold : `s-list`
 Shows a list of all types of drinks sold in the Sales Tracker.
 The list of drinks shown is